Taxing the Invisible Transaction — TPTRP Foreign Entity Sales Tax Framework

 Foreign Entities Are Not Exempt

 The point that surprises many people — and that is important to establish clearly for foreign businesses reading this — is that the Wayfair economic nexus framework applies equally to foreign (non-U.S.) companies.
 The Texas Comptroller’s economic nexus rules contain no foreign company exemption.
-Non-resident suppliers of services are required to collect and remit sales tax in the same manner as U.S.-based counterparts once they exceed the $500,000 threshold.
+Non-resident suppliers of services are required to collect and remit sales tax in the same manner as U.S.-based counterparts once they exceed the applicable threshold — $500,000 under current Texas law, or $100,000 in Texas receipts or 200 separate transactions under the completed TPTRP framework.

 And for foreign entities that believe they are shielded by international tax agreements: federal income tax treaties between the United States and foreign countries do not apply to state sales taxes.
 States are not parties to these treaties.
-Even if a foreign company is completely exempt from U.S. federal income tax under a treaty because it lacks a “permanent establishment” in the United States, it is still fully subject to Texas sales and use tax — under current Texas law once it meets the $500,000 threshold, and under the TPTRP framework once it exceeds $100,000 in Texas receipts.
+Even if a foreign company is completely exempt from U.S. federal income tax under a treaty because it lacks a “permanent establishment” in the United States, it is still fully subject to Texas sales and use tax — under current Texas law once it meets the $500,000 threshold, and under the completed TPTRP framework once it exceeds $100,000 in Texas receipts or engages in 200 or more separate Texas transactions.
 These are two entirely separate legal regimes, and treaty protections from one do not carry over to the other.
 Multiple national accounting firms specializing in U.S. state tax compliance have confirmed this point explicitly.

 For Legislators: The Key Point on Legal Authority